-High profile data breach incidents such as those experienced by Target, Yahoo, and other organizations, as well as the massive data breach experienced by Equifax, exemplify the need for businesses to take a serious look at data privacy and security issues and how they fit within their business operations.
+High profile data breach incidents exemplify the need for businesses to take a serious look at data privacy and security issues and how they fit within their business operations.
 Potential breaches are not simply the result of lax computer systems and poor data security.
 A business can be just as liable for a data breach by leaving job applications in a public dumpster or mailing medical information to the wrong patient due to a printing error.